dotlang/language/doc/RFE.md

 example: `toStringInt: ToStrSignature(int) = fn(x:int -> string) { ...}`
 3. you can use `&` to invoke any of child functions matching with a signature type and pass required arguments.
 example: `str_val = ToStrSignature&(int_var)`
-still we have an issue with printf. how can we have multiple args of different types? not easily. it can have a sequence of strings. the only issue is we treat a fn-type like an actual fn. but is can be justified by `&` usage and advantages that it will have.
+4. this is like interfaces in Java but with only one function per interface == still we have an issue with printf. how can we have multiple args of different types? not easily. it can have a sequence of strings. the only issue is we treat a fn-type like an actual fn. but is can be justified by `&` usage and advantages that it will have.